Sp1l/LibreBSD-patches/README.md

 Most of the patches that I created for HardenedBSD applied cleanly.

-1. The patches for `libtelnet` and `ppp` worked fine.
-2. The `wpa` patches are not required, in 10.3 there's a much older version that doesn't have all the OpenSSL version checks.
+1. The `wpa` patches are not required for 10.3, there's a much older version that doesn't have all the OpenSSL version checks.
-3. The `heimdal` patches I've not yet tested but these patches.